 We are surrounded by 3,000 acres of forest in the mountains of County Wicklow.
-It’s December, and the gravel underfoot is crunchy with frost.
-Looking up the long dirt road that leads to a row of rustic-looking buildings, it’s hard to believe that a drug and alcohol rehabilitation centre – because that’s exactly what Tiglin Challenge is – could be as picturesque as this.
+It’s December, and it’s frosty.
+Looking up the long dirt road that leads to a row of rustic-looking buildings, it’s hard to believe that a drug and alcohol rehabilitation centre could be as picturesque as this.
+But Tiglin is here to challenge your perception.

 A former outdoor pursuits centre, Tiglin Challenge was transformed into a rehabilitation clinic for men (and women, housed on a separate site) in the latter part of 2008.
 It’s now a fully equipped residential housing programme for those affected by homelessness and drug and alcohol addiction on the streets of Dublin.